aa2Kimozo/my_script_linux/README.md

-tts.sh Is basic script where I use espeak-ng
+tts.sh Is basic script where I use espeak-ng and zenity for simple gui.